fnasimbd/fnasimbd.github.io/_drafts/2015-08-14-nuget-package.md

 #### NuGet Project Manifest (.nuspec) File

 Each package published by NuGet is coupled with a manifest file (an XML configuration file.)
-In this file user specifies what to copy and how etc. Here is how a nuspec file looks like on its creation:
+This file specifies how the package is going to look like: it describes a package's identity, its file organization, what consumers will get or not, and many other things.
+Here is how a sample nuspec file looks like on its creation:

 {% highlight xml linenos %}
 <?xml version="1.0"?>